Once in awhile, you’ll buy a pair of pants that have a vent (or notch) in the hem like these:

 Now, using the new hemline that you pressed awhile ago, fold it back on itself so that the fabric is right sides together (see photo below).
 I stuck a pin in it to hold it together for now.

-Do you see that I have turned over a small amount near the head of the pin?
-Turn that small amount to the outside so you see the raw edge of the fabric.
+Do you see that I have turned up a small amount near the head of the pin?
+Turn that small amount up on the outside so you see the raw edge of the fabric.

 You need to fold over a little for this vent because you don’t want a raw edge showing when you turn the hem right side out.